-Recording Connection Audio Institute Accepting Students Throughout Canada
+Recording Connection Audio School Alternative Now Accepting Students Throughout Canada

 VANCOUVER, BRITISH COLUMBIA.
 April 3, 2012.
-The Recording Connection announces the launch of its Audio Engineering School for students in Canada today.
-The Recording Connection Audio Institute places students inside real working recording studios where they serve a six-month apprenticeship (externship) while taking a structured course curriculum under the guidance of a professional audio engineer, music producer or studio owner who serves as their mentor.
+The Recording Connection announces the launch of its audio engineering school alternative for students in Canada today.
+The Recording Connection audio school alternative places students inside real working recording studios where they serve a six-month externship while taking a structured course curriculum under the guidance of a professional audio engineer, music producer or studio owner who serves as their mentor.
 All training is done via a one-on-one basis: one student, one mentor.

 Brian Kraft, C.O.O. of Recording Connection put it this way, “Our decision to expand to Canada has been a long time coming.
 For years, we’ve received requests from prospective students who wanted to take our recording engineer course in Canada.
 Finally, we are able to offer our educational and training expertise to the next generation of Canadian audio engineers and music producers.”